beachfront/fuel-monga/README.md

-To properly use the Monga Wrapper import/alias with the use operator and simply forge
+To properly use the Monga wrapper import/alias with the use operator and simply forge FuelMonga.

 ```php